openlilylib/snippets/README.md

 A snippet can consist of more than one file - enclose them in a directory in such cases.

 Please comment your snippet as concisely as possible.
+(However, if you don't have time to document it, please submit it and mark its status as "undocumented". we prefer to have undocumented snippets rather than no snippets.
+Of course, adding documentation later is very welcome.)
 It is good practice to write the snippet as a compilable LilyPond file and create a usage example as part of the documentation.
 If you provide an example that is rather complex and needs explanation you can place the snippet in its own subdirectory and provide a README.md file there too.
 GitHub will automatically display this [Markdown](http://en.wikipedia.org/wiki/Markdown) formatted file on the webpage.